Jon Hein: Other projects

 In 2012, Hein began to host his own television show, Fast Food Mania, on Destination America.
 In his show, Hein expresses his love of fast food by discussing the history of various restaurants, along with how their food is prepared.

 Hein has written three books in his career.
 Jump the Shark: When Good Things Go Bad as well as Fast Food Maniac: From Arby’s to White Castle, One Man’s Supersized Obsession with American Fastfood.
 He also wrote, Jump the Shark: TV Edition.

 Hein was a co-host on Loudmouths which aired weekdays at 5:30 PM ET on SNY (Sportsnet New York).
 The show was canceled on May 21, 2020.

 Personal life

-Hein is married, has two daughters, and lived on Long Island, New York.
-He now lives on the Upper West Side.
+Hein is married, has two daughters, and lives on Long Island, New York.

 In popular culture

 Similar to Howard Stern's producer Gary Dell'Abate, Hein has several media mentions in pop culture with the phrase "Hit em with the Hein".
 The phrase was coined by production staff in the back office to mock Hein based on his perceived low-energy level as Hein would leave the office to attend to business unrelated to The Howard Stern Show.
 The phrase was then popularized by Jason Kaplan, an often on-air staff member.
 It has been used on many PGA Tour events, in some cases to the dismay of the announcers.

 This phrase has also been referenced by Jimmy Kimmel during the 2016 Emmy Award show.

 Based on Hein's statements on The Howard Stern Show, he either enjoys the phrase or is annoyed by it, largely based on perceived intent.

 Singer Rick Astley produced a song dedicated to the "Hit em with the Hein" concept on SoundCloud.

 Connecticut-based musician Jamey Jasta, frontman of the metalcore band Hatebreed, released a song inspired by the phrase on his SoundCloud.

 "Hit 'em with the Hein" is also used in later versions of Sony's MLB: The Show franchise by announcer Matt Vasgersian during gameplay.